klauswiese/pnlt/README.md

 ## Convert **sf objects** to [geopackage](https://www.geopackage.org/) format

-Although I would prefer that we work our spatial analysis in R, because in this way we ensure the [reproductivility](https://ropensci.github.io/reproducibility-guide/sections/introduction/) and access the the great [R Ecosystem](https://cran.r-project.org/web/packages/available_packages_by_name.html).
-I understand that some users will like to use this spatial data in other software like [QGIS](https://www.qgis.org/en/site/), this can be done converting from the **sf object**, store in the package **pnlt** in [rda](https://www.loc.gov/preservation/digital/formats/fdd/fdd000470.shtml) format, to other spatial data formats such as [geopackage](https://www.geopackage.org/).
+Although I would prefer that we work our spatial analysis in R, because in this way we ensure the [reproductivility](https://ropensci.github.io/reproducibility-guide/sections/introduction/) and access the great [R Ecosystem](https://cran.r-project.org/web/packages/available_packages_by_name.html).
+I understand that some people will like to use this spatial data in other software like [QGIS](https://www.qgis.org/en/site/), this can be done converting from the **sf object**, store in the package **pnlt** in [rda](https://www.loc.gov/preservation/digital/formats/fdd/fdd000470.shtml) format, to other spatial data formats such as [geopackage](https://www.geopackage.org/).
 The function **downloadLaTigra()** make this possible in one step.
 The data will be downloaded into your working directory in a folder named **PNLTdata**, with 5 geopakage spatial databases named after the thematic groups used in the package.

 ```r
 library(pnlt) #load spatial data package